technix/atrament-web-ui/README.md

 All you need to do is to build your game with `npm run singlefile` command.
 The resulting web page will be in the `build_singlefile` folder.

 ## Debugger
-When Atrament UI is run in development mode (i.e. via `npm start`), debugger can be invoked with double pressing of `~` button.
+When `#debug` global tag is set, debugger can be invoked with pressing debugger button on the screen or double pressing of `~` button.

 Debugger provides the following functionality: